LucianoBatista/personal-qa-backend/README.md

-# :sparkles: Question and Answering Application Backend
+# :technologist: Question and Answering Application Backend

 Welcome to the Question and Answering Application Backend, where it primary objective is to serve as the backbone for a personalized question answering platform.
 This platform empowers you to enhance your knowledge and skills in any subject of your choice.